 Participants may elect to contribute from 1% to 50% of compensation (as defined in the Plan) provided contributions do not exceed maximum allowable amounts under the Internal Revenue Code of 1986, as amended (the "Code").
-Under the Code, individual contributions for which taxes may be deferred were limited to \$17,500 in 2013.
-The Code also allows participants age 50 and over to make supplemental "catch-up" contribution on a pre-tax basis, which were limited to \$5,500 in 2013.
-Participants' contributions vest immediately and can only be withdrawn pursuant to the appropriate provisions of the Code.
+Under the Code, individual contributions for which taxes may be deferred were limited to \$17,500 in 2014.
+The Code also allows participants age 50 and over to make supplemental "catch-up" contribution on a pre-tax basis, which were limited to \$5,500 in 2014.
+Participants' contributions are immediately vested and can only be withdrawn pursuant to the appropriate provisions of the Code.
 Participants may roll over amounts from other qualified defined benefit or defined contribution plans and certain other plans.
-Rollovers for the year ended December 31, 2013 were approximately \$4,685,000, which includes \$3,977,000 in rollovers attributable to the employees acquired as part of the acquisition of the connected vehicle business of Agero, Inc. by the Plan Sponsor in November 2013.
+Rollovers for the year ended December 31, 2014 were approximately \$4,394,000.

 Participants also have the ability to make Roth contributions.
-All Roth contributions are made on an after-tax basis and if certain requirements are met, the withdrawals from the Roth account made at retirement can be free of federal income tax.
-The individual contributions to the Roth plan, inclusive of any additional pre-tax Plan contributions, cannot exceed the annual limit of \$17,500 under the Code for 2013.
-Roth contributions are matched using the same formula as the employee contributions; however, the Company match is not treated as Roth contributions.
-Beginning January 1, 2014, the employer match for Roth contributions are made to the QDIA fund, in the absence of any investment allocation election for pre-tax contributions.
+All Roth contributions are made on an after-tax basis and, if certain requirements are met, the withdrawals from the Roth account made at retirement can be free of federal income tax.
+The individual contributions to the Roth account, inclusive of any additional pre-tax Plan contributions, cannot exceed the annual limit of \$17,500 under the Code for 2014.
+Roth contributions are matched using the same formula as the employee contributions; however, the employer match is not treated as Roth contributions.
+Beginning January 1, 2014, the employer match for Roth contributions is made to the QDIA fund, in the absence of any investment allocation election for pre-tax contributions.
 Plan participants may also elect a Roth In-Plan Rollover on amounts eligible for distribution, such as upon termination or on vested account balances after a participant reaches retirement age.
 This election will convert pre-tax amounts to after-tax amounts which will be subject to immediate taxation and will be separately accounted for under the Plan.

 The Plan provides for discretionary employer matching contributions based on participant elective deferral contributions (other than "catch-up" contributions).
-For the year ended December 31, 2013, the Company's discretionary employer matching contribution was equal to 50% of participants' elective deferral contributions per pay period on the first 6% of an employee's pre-tax salary up to a maximum of 3% of compensation.
-The Plan Sponsor, through the Plan's trustee, purchases shares of Holdings' common stock (or the Company's common stock, prior to November 15, 2013) in the open market which are then contributed to the Plan as employer matching contributions.
-The total employer matching contributions for the year ended December 31, 2013 were approximately \$4,174,000.
-Beginning January 1, 2014, employer matching contributions are no longer made through the purchase of Holdings' common stock but rather in cash and such employer matching contributions are credited proportionally to the funds into which participants otherwise invest their pre-tax employee contributions unless the participant elects a separate allocation for the Company's matching contributions.
+For the year ended December 31, 2014, discretionary employer matching contributions were equal to 50% of participants' elective deferral contributions per pay period on the first 6% of an employee's pre-tax salary up to a maximum of 3% of compensation.
+The employer matching contributions are made in cash and are credited proportionally to the funds into which participants otherwise invest their pre-tax employee contributions unless the participant elects a separate allocation for the Plan Sponsor's matching contributions.
+The total employer matching contributions for the year ended December 31, 2014 were approximately \$5,066,000.